pilot-j/Sketch_2_Image/README.md

 # Resources
-Gradio App deployed on Hugging Face Spaces -[Sketch_2_Img](https://huggingface.co/spaces/pilotj/sketch_2_img)
+Gradio App deployed on Hugging Face Spaces -[Sketch_2_Img](https://huggingface.co/spaces/pilotj/sketch_2_img).
+Please wait for ~700 sec for the generation.

-Integrating custom weights right now (facing issue with LoRA adapters) — work in progress.

 ### How to Reproduce Results
 Please use kaggle to run notebooks as data sources are uploaded there.
 If you face any issue please feel free to contact.